shawn11ZX/RestExpress/README.md

   to support streaming downloads, however, and these will be chunked as necessary.
 As compression is based on the Accept header, support is always provided--settings are superfluous.
   NOTE: streaming downloads are not fully implemented yet.
+* BREAKING CHANGE: Removed LoggingHandler from the Netty pipeline and related setter methods.
+* Added HttpBasicAuthenticationPreprocessor to facilitate HTTP Basic Authentication.
+Added Flags.Auth.PUBLIC_ROUTE, NO_AUTHENTICATION, and NO_AUTHORIZATION to support configuration of HttpBasicAuthenticationPreprocessor (and other authentication/authorization related routes).

 Release 0.8.2 - 19 Feb 2013
 ---------------------------------------------------------------------------------------------------